(1828 - 1897)

 In August 1861, at Silver Creek (near Rome), Georgia, he formed a company of troops known as the Fireside Defenders, and was their Captain.
 When the company was mustered into service as Company G, 22nd Georgia Infantry, Jones was elected Colonel of the Regiment.
 He was in command and wounded at Seven Pines, in action in the Seven Days, wounded again at Malvern Hill.

-He was shot in the stomach and right lung in action at Sharpsburg on 17 September.
+He took command of the Brigade after General Wright was wounded, but was himself shot in the stomach and right lung in action at Sharpsburg on 17 September.

 He resigned his commission on 22 April 1863 because of disability from wounds.